zhoubihn/clisp-notes/key-points.md

 It is similarly the case for the positive sign `+`.

-The following objects are atoms in Lisp:
+The following objects are atoms in Common Lisp:
 * a number, including
     * integers such as -2, -1, 0, 1, 2, and so on;
     * fractions such as